top of page

 How Do You Feel When You Enter a Facility?

-• Does the facility feel homey or institutional?
+• Does the facility feel homey?

 • Is there age-appropriate furniture?

-• Are the smells pleasant, not institutional?
+• Are the smells pleasant?

-• Is the building and surroundings well-maintained
+• Is the building well-maintained?

-• Are common areas inviting.
+• Are common areas inviting?

-How Do Apartments Feel?
+How Do Apartments Look?

 • Tasteful, clean, updated and well maintained?